Chelsea youngster Gallagher set for Swansea loan after Charlton spell cut short | Goal.com

 Guehi joined Swansea last week in a six-month loan deal with an option to extend it for a further season, and Goal has learned that Gallagher will have a similar option included within his own deal.

-Liverpool youngster Brewster, who made his debut against Cardiff City on Sunda, also has a personal connection with Gallagher having begun his career at Chelsea's academy before being released and signed by Liverpool.
+Liverpool youngster Brewster, who made his debut against Cardiff City on Sunday, also has a personal connection with Gallagher having begun his career at Chelsea's academy before being released and signed by Liverpool.

 Gallagher is highly regarded at Stamford Bridge and is seen as a candidate to follow in the footsteps of Tammy Abraham, Mason Mount and Fikayo Tomori in graduating to the first-team in west London.